tolar/base64-file-plugin-doc/_pages/home.md

 <br/>

+## Documentation

-You can explore the plugin's functions in [Documentation](docs/02_overview/)
+Explore the plugin’s features and functions in our comprehensive [Documentation](docs/02_overview/).

+## Availability

-It is planned that the plugin will be available for download on the [Marketplace](https://plugins.jetbrains.com/) during the first quarter of 2025.
+The plugin is scheduled to be available for download on the [Marketplace](https://plugins.jetbrains.com/) in the first quarter of 2025.

-If you want to participate in beta testing, please email us at [info@base64file.com](mailto:info@base64file.com)
+Want early access?
+Join our beta testing program by emailing us at [info@base64file.com](mailto:info@base64file.com).

 [//]: # (<a href="/docs/01_install/" class="btn btn--primary btn--large">Get started</a>)